Page Last Updated: 28-Jun-19

 * E-ticket availability is contingent upon agreements with the Dutchess County Fairgrounds and are subject to change at any time.

-Instructor Illness Clause: On rare occasions it may be necessary to cancel a class or several classes due to instructor illness or travel delays.
+Instructor Illness Clause: It may be necessary to cancel a class or several classes due to instructor illness or travel delays and other circumstances not under the control of the Festival.
 Should this occur, the Festival will make notification, as soon as possible, by email or via mobile/home telephone number, if provided.
-Students will have the option of participating in another scheduled class, providing there is a place available in that class OR a refund for the class will be given.
+Students will have the option of participating in another scheduled class, providing there is a place available OR a refund for the class will be given.
+No other compensation will be provided.
 The Festival WILL NOT BE RESPONSIBLE for travel or hotel fees incurred by the student or any other fee related to the cancellation.
-If the student opts for a replacement class, NO REFUND WILL BE GIVEN.
+If the student opts for a replacement class, no refunds will be issued..

 Any problems or questions should be directed to the Workshops Coordinator, Karen Santucci, at firstname.lastname@example.org.
 Emails are answered during normal business hours (EST) Monday-Friday.